-Policy 4-3940: Encourage preservation of the LaFarge Chalet and Ansonia Lodge, and seek to have any development of make these sites maintain them as into a cultural attraction, community center, or neighborhood park.
+Policy 4-41: Encourage preservation of the LaFarge Chalet, and seek to make the site into a cultural attraction, community center, or neighborhood park.

-- This is consistent with the policies of Chapter 6. - The Town should explore the possibility of purchasing the LaFarge site. - While maintaining multifamily uses on the Ansonia site, the Town should seek to expand park space adjacent to the waterfront.
+- This is consistent with the policies of Chapter 6. - The Town should explore the possibility of purchasing this site.